 The Saudi-backed opposition side known as the High Negotiations Committee says it will not attend a meeting with de Mistura later Tuesday.
 The talks are set to last for six month.
 The Syrian government has agreed to allow aid into three towns held by the opposition as a goodwill gesture.

-Posted by Jim W. Dean, Managing Editor on February 4, 2016, With 1215 Reads Filed under World.
+Posted by Jim W. Dean, Managing Editor on February 4, 2016, With 1219 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.